TurboWafflz/ImaginaryInfinity-Calculator/README.md

+# NOTICE: This repository will be moving to GitLab soon. [https://gitlab.com/TurboWafflz/ImaginaryInfinity-Calculator](https://gitlab.com/TurboWafflz/ImaginaryInfinity-Calculator)

 # ImaginaryInfinity Calculator
 ImaginaryInfinity Calculator is a lightweight, but expandable calculator.
 It's command line interface is designed to resemble that of some graphing